Boulton's Birds - Part Six

 by Harvey Pettitwith border artwork by Barbara Anne Lee

-This is the sixth in a series of sixteen articles on bird patterns introduced by Enoch Boulton during his tenure as designer and decorating manager at the Carlton Works from 1921/22 to 1930.
+This is the sixth in a series of seventeen articles on bird patterns introduced by Enoch Boulton during his tenure as designer and decorating manager at the Carlton Works from 1921/22 to 1930.

 Carlton Ware's buyers, primarily retailers, large and small, were presented with an astonishing twenty-seven variants of Enoch Boulton's PARROT pattern to offer their customers.
 These ranged from lavish gold-printed versions to the more affordable, but equally attractive alternatives printed in black.